devnulled/runjob/rfd/0001-runjob-design.md

 This will be the approximate process for executing a Job in the `jobmanager` server:

 - The library will call the `jobmanager` executable binary with an alternate mode called `runjob`, using `os/exec.Command()`.
 It will pass the Job command and command arguments as an argument.
 - The library in the parent `jobmanager` process will also set `SysProcAttr.Pdeathsig = syscall.SIGKILL` on its `runjob` child process.
-If the parent server process dies, the kernel will kill the child process and all of it's decendents as the parent process will have orphaned processes.
+If the parent server process dies, the kernel will kill the child process and its decendents as the parent process will have orphaned processes.
 - As part of the `exec.Command()`, the library in the `runjob` child process will add process attributes via `syscall.SysProcAttr`for creating new namespaces for PID, mount, and network for the underlying `runjob` process being created.
 - The library in the `runjob` child process will also use `syscall.SysProcAttr` attributes of `Setpgid: true` to create a new process group for the child process.
-This will allow the library to more easily manage any processes that this child process creates.
+This will allow the library to manage any processes that this child process creates more easily.
-- The library in the `runjob` child process will also set `SysProcAttr.Pdeathsig = syscall.SIGQUIT` so that if the parent process dies without cleaning-up any of its child processes, the kernel will send a `SIGQUIT` signal to the child processes so that they can exit gracefully.
+- The library in the `runjob` child process will also set `SysProcAttr.Pdeathsig = syscall.SIGQUIT` so that if the parent process dies without cleaning-up any of its child processes, the kernel will send a `SIGQUIT` signal to the child processes so they can exit gracefully.
 - `runjob` will duplicate `STDERR` to a new file descriptor using `FD_CLOEXEC` to close it once the Job command is executed.
 This sets up the Job command to capture `STDOUT` and `STDERR` to the same stream, which is then streamed back to the parent process.
 - `runjob` will utilize the library to mount a new proc filesystem, and then fork and execute the command and its arguments from the Job
 - If the process is launched successfully, the library will return an `io.ReadCloser` which can be read for the combined `STDOUT` and `STDERR` stream.